MUSC - Musicology Composition

 MUSC 641.
 Orchestration (2).

 The study of instrumentation, emphasizing idiomatic scoring for various instrumental combinations with an approach to the problems of full orchestra and band scores.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 645.
 Choral Arranging (2).

 The study of arranging and composing for choirs, including text setting, idiomatic vocal writing, various combinations of voices and settings.
 Brief discussion of instrumental writing as it relates to accompanying, as well as preparation of choral scores.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 647.
 Music Composition for Film and Games (2).

 Learn the principles and tools for creating music for film, video and games.
 Topics include writing music to media, digital orchestration, sound design and interactive audio implementation.
 Students use digital audio workstation (DAW) software, sample libraries and adaptive audio software.
 Projects and assignments include scoring videos and game levels.
-Prerequisite(s): MUSC 128, MUSC 142, MUSC 259 or graduate standing.
+Prerequisite(s): MUSC 128 with a C or better, MUSC 142 with a C or better, MUSC 259 with a C or better, or graduate standing.

 MUSC 650.
 Performance and Analysis (2).

 Presents myriad models and analytical approaches to a performer’s repertoire.
 An examination of form(s), harmonic and pitch organization, temporality, meter, hypermeter and phrase.
 Timbre, motive and musical ambiguity reinform, enhance and enlighten performing for the college-level musician.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 651.
 Topics in Analysis (2).

 An umbrella course created to explore a variety of subtopics differentiated by letter (e.g., 651A, 651B).
 Not all subtopics are offered each semester – see the course schedule for availability.
 Students enroll in the lettered courses with specific topics in the titles rather than in this root course.
-Course includes diversity content.
 Prerequisite(s): MUSC 128.

 MUSC 651A.
 Topics in Analysis: Music in Media (2).

 Focuses on special topics in music theory and analysis, broadly engaging with music in a variety of media (for example: television, films and video games).
 Specific topics addressed in this course rotate from semester to semester based on student interest and faculty areas of specialty.
-Course includes diversity content.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 651B.
 Topics in Analysis: Popular Music Analysis (2).

 Focuses on special topics in music theory and analysis, broadly engaging with the analysis of popular music.
 Specific topics or analytical approaches addressed in this course rotate from semester to semester based on student interest and faculty areas of specialty.
-Course includes diversity content.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 660.
 Applied Composition (2).